Nithyakalyana Perumal temple: Worship practices and festivals

 Though the temple is an archaeological site, the temple is active in worship practices.
 The temple follows Tenkalai tradition of worship based on Vaikasana Agamic tradition.
 The temple is open from 6:30 a.m. to 12 p.m. and 3:00 p.m. to 9:00 p.m.
 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
 The temple rituals are performed four times a day: Ushathkalam at 8 a.m., Kalasanthi at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 8:00 p.m.
 Each ritual has three steps: alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for both Nithyakalyana Perumal and his consort Komalavalli.
 There are weekly, monthly and fortnightly rituals performed in the temple.
 Various festivals are celebrated in the temple, with the Chittirai Brahmotsavam during the Tamil of Chittirai (during April–May), and Vaikuntha Ekadashi during Margazhi (December–January) being the most prominent.
 During Brahmotsavam festival, the festival deities of Nithyakalyana Perumal and Komalavalli is taken in procession around the streets of the temple.
 Thirumangai Alvar Utsavam is celebrated during the star of Kiruthikai during November–December.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.
 The temple is one of the most visited tourist destination in the Chennai–Mahabalipuram region.

+Access

+The temple is situated on the East Coast Road (ECR), between Chennai and Mamallapuram, and is accessible by road from both directions.
+Metropolitan Transport Corporation services operate along the ECR corridor.

+Major rail connections are available at Tambaram and Chengalpattu Junction, with onward road travel required to Thiruvidandai.
+Chennai International Airport is the nearest major airport.